bifferos/alpine-linux-headless/README.md

 Usage
 =====

 The output of the script is the ISO image.
-The ISO image name always starts with the hostname, e.g. foo_apkovl.iso.
-I enforced this because I want to avoid multiple ISO overlay files in my Proxmox ISO store without knowing which is which!
-I've allowed some options to be configurable, most of the time my VMs are using DHCP, so the only thing you really need is `--hostname`.
-All other defaults are appropriate for Proxmox.

 Very likely to work for you: